Zywave/booster/src/_areas/design-system/components/dialogs.md

 <docs-spacer size="small"></docs-spacer>

-\[INSERT NOTE] - The option for the footer to remain sticky has yet to be added to the Dialog in the toolkit.
+<docs-note style="margin-bottom: 0">The option for the footer to remain sticky has yet to be added to the Dialog in the toolkit. </docs-note>

 - - -